international employment law firm alliance L&E Global

 Summary

 Labour Law No. 20,744 as well as Law No. 23,592 and international treaties entered into by Argentina, prohibit discrimination.
-If an employee is discriminated against because of race, religion, age, gender, disability or political or union activities, the employer’s action can be declared null or void and the employer can be ordered to both reinstate the dismissed employee and compensate the employee for any damages caused.
+If an employee is discriminated against because of race, religion, age, gender, disability or political or union activities, the employer can be ordered to compensate the employee for any damages caused.
 As far as labour conditions are concerned, the law obliges the employer to give the same benefits/salary to employees within the same category and seniority.

 Protections Against Harassment